 Clearwood has continued to take an active role in water conservation.
-Last year maintenance repaired 8 water leaks, of which 6 were supply lines 1 was a main break and 1 service line replaced, four nonfunctioning water meters were also changed.
+Last year maintenance repaired 6 water leaks, of which 5 were supply lines 1 was a main break.
 Clearwood is continuing to work with leak detection to find water leaks in the distribution system.
 We are also working on the first of ten phases of the roads a water project which will replace all the water supply lines, water meters, valving and two-inch PVC water lines.
 This project work is planned to start in 2023.
+Planning the second phase of this project to be construction in 2024 has began.